sriwantha/MyBatchApp/README.md

 # MyBatchApp
-A sample batch application that can keep the CPU busy
+A sample batch application that will print some output on console